-The BreastCare Center at BID–Needham is co-led by Ranjna Sharma, MD, FACS, Director of Breast Surgery, and Tejas S. Mehta, MD, MPH, Chief of Breast Imaging in the Department of Radiology at BIDMC.
+The BreastCare Center at BID–Needham is led by Tejas S. Mehta, MD, MPH, Chief of Breast Imaging in the Department of Radiology at BIDMC.

 Dr. James is a faculty member of Harvard Medical School and serves as Vice Chair for Academic Affairs in the Department of Surgery.
 He is also Chief, Breast Surgical Oncology and Co-Director of the BIDMC BreastCare Center, and breast surgeon at BID-Needham.
 He received his medical degree from Drexel University and completed his residency in general surgery at North Shore-Long Island Jewish Medical Center.
 He then completed a fellowship in surgical oncology at Roswell Park Cancer Institute.
 Dr. James also earned a Master of Science in Health Care Management from Harvard University.
 He works with national organizations to improve quality in cancer care delivery.
 His research interests encompass studying clinical outcomes in cancer surgery and understanding mechanisms of tumor metastasis.
 He also volunteers with organizations that provide support and advocacy for people with cancer.
 Dr. James helps patients navigate the complex treatment decisions and challenges that often accompany a cancer diagnosis.
 His greatest satisfaction is to see patients through this difficult time and successfully move forward after treatment.